 1. Publicly Funded Seasonal Influenza Vaccine Information

 Influenza vaccine is provided for all members of the public aged 6 months of age and older, free of charge, with particular focus on people at high risk of influenza-related complications or hospitalization and people capable of transmitting influenza to those at high risk.
-People at high risk for serious illness from influenza - fact sheet.

 2. Influenza Vaccine Administration Reporting Requirements

 Health Care Providers have a responsibility to ensure proper documentation of Influenza Immunization information.
 The expectation for this season is that immunizations be documented as record level data.